gfvalvo/NewEncoder/README.md

 **NOTES:**

 **1. This library is interrupt-safe for the single-core / single-thread platforms that make up the majority of the Arduino Ecosystem.
 It is also safe for the FreeRTOS / ESP32 platform if its functions are only called from a single core and single thread (task).
+The SingleEncoderEsp32FreeRTOS example follows these guidelines.
 A NewEncoderEsp32 library will soon be released that is multi-thread / multi-core safe.**

 **2. If desired, the previous version of this library can be downloaded and used.
 However, it will no longer be supported / updated: [NewEncoder v1.4](https://github.com/gfvalvo/NewEncoder/releases/tag/v1.4)**